 Over several months following the circuit court's dismissal of the Santiagos' 2007 complaint, the parties failed to reach an agreement as to the mediator, or the date, time or location of mediation.
-Notably, the Santiagos were current with their payments even after they commenced their 2007 action and during Tanaka against mediation negotiations between the parties.
-However, when it became apparent that advances in the mediation proceedings were not forthcoming, and out of frustration from the inability of counsel to reach an agreement as to scheduling the mediation and selection of the mediator, on March 10, 2008, Louis sent Tanaka a handwritten note stating that he halted payment on his account "due to litigation problems," that monthly payments of \$10,000 are in a bank account, and that this arrangement litigation until continue "will resolved."14
+Notably, the Santiagos were current with their payments even after they commenced their 2007 action against Tanaka and during the mediation negotiations between the parties.
+However, when it became apparent that advances in the mediation proceedings were not forthcoming, and out of frustration from the inability of counsel to reach an agreement as to scheduling the mediation and selection of the mediator, on March 10, 2008, Louis sent Tanaka a handwritten note stating that he halted payment on his account "due to litigation problems," that monthly payments of \$10,000 are in a bank account, and that this arrangement "will continue until litigation is resolved."14 asserted that because the Santiagos defaulted on the Promissory Note and Mortgage, "the entire principal sum and accrued interest, plus attorneys' fees and costs, are hereby declared immediately due and payable."
+Tanaka additionally stated that she "has not granted any extensions of time, renewals, waivers or modifications with respect to payment or other provisions of the Note."